some-ip-com/open-someip-spec/src/someip-sd.rst

     :satisfies:
     :status: valid
     :collapse: True

+.. rst-class:: compact

-Find messages received with Unicast Flag set to 0 (multicast), shall be answered with a multicast response.
+* Find messages received with Unicast Flag set to 0 (multicast), shall be answered with a multicast response.
+(Note: this was only needed in earlier migration scenarios and will go away in the future).

 .. heading:: Shutdown Behavior
     :id: feat_req_someipsd_819